I hope you enjoy reading about Our Visit to Iceland Day Two as we travelled around the country

 One of the interesting parts of visiting Keldur was the stream shown above.
 You'd think that was just a regular stream, but in fact all that water was from an underground spring, and was just bubbling up to the surface and flowing away.

 The water bubbling up out of the ground at Keldur

 This source of ground water is likely the reason that the settlers built their farm there, so they would have water for themselves and their animals year-round.

-We spent the second night of our visit to Iceland further east along highway 1, at the Edinborg Guesthouse in Eyvindarhólar which was at the base of the Eyjafjallajökull volcano.
+We spent the night of our visit to Iceland day two, further east along highway 1, at the Edinborg Guesthouse in Eyvindarhólar which was at the base of the Eyjafjallajökull volcano.

-For tonight, I had booked our accommodation through Expedia.com which was a quick and easy process and there was self-check in on arrival and lots of free parking.
+For the night of our visit to Iceland day two, I had booked our accommodation through Expedia.com which was a quick and easy process and there was self-check in on arrival and lots of free parking.

 You may remember this volcano as it is the one which erupted in 2010 causing delays and cancellations of air travel in Europe and around the world.

 Fortunately, the volcano was resting during our visit!

 Visit to Iceland Day Two - we spent the night here

 The view from the back window at the Edinborg Guesthouse